msemedo2/meet/README.md

+﻿# Meet-App

+App built following a Test-Driven Development approach.

+It shows all the events from a public Google Calendar and allows the user to filter for specific cities.

-﻿_FEATURE 1: FILTER EVENTS BY CITY_
+_FEATURE 1: FILTER EVENTS BY CITY_

 - As a **User**
 - I should be able to **filter events by city**